 Small Savings Schemes Interest Rates For 4th Quarter (January-March) Of Financial Year 2018-19

+Government has retained the Small Savings interest rates on popular Savings Scheme for the last quarter of the Financial Year.
 Government had raised the interest rates for the 3rd Quarter of FY 2018-19 following higher yield on the Government Securities.
 Thus, Investors will benefit from the hike in interest rates on some of the popular investment schemes.

 The interest was raised by up to 0.4% for the 3rd Quarter (October- December) of the Financial Year 2018-19.
 The most popular tax saving scheme Public Provident Fund scheme offers 8% return as compared to 7.6% return in the 2nd quarter of FY.
 Thereby, scheme gains more appeal among risk adverse investors.
 Similarly, 5 Year National Savings Certificate (NSC) will also earn 8% return on the investment.

 The Government announces the deposit rates across all Small Savings Scheme on quarterly basis.
 The current rates are applicable from 1st January,’19 till 31st March,’19.
 The interest rates are now determined at par with rates of Government Securities.